harsh-lodha/super-song-recommender/README.md

 - your app starts at `server.js`
 - add frameworks and packages in `package.json`
 - safely store app secrets in `.env` (nobody can see this but you and people you invite)

-Click `Show` in the header to see your app live.
-Updates to your code will instantly deploy.

 ## Made by [Glitch](https://glitch.com/)